Double Lie algebras of a nonzero weight: Introduction

 We show that this double Lie algebra~$M$ has the only one nonzero proper ideal which occurs to be isomorphic to~$M$.

 Finally, we prove that every $\lambda$-double Lie algebra structure on a vector space~$V$ generates a~unique modified double Poisson algebra structure on $\As\langle V\rangle$.
-This general result confirms the conjecture of S. Arthamonov (2017)~\cite{Arthamonov}, which says that the double bracket defined on the three-dimensional vector space $V = \Span\{a_1,a_2,a_3\}$ as follows,
+This general result confirms Conjecture~21 of S. Arthamonov (2017)~\cite{Arthamonov} about the double bracket~$\dbl\cdot,\cdot\dbr^{II}$ defined on the three-dimensional vector space $V = \Span\{a_1,a_2,a_3\}$ as follows,